New website is a valuable source of information for grocery e-commerce and store automation

 Defining an MFC

 MFCs popped up quickly leading to a variety of definitions.
-For the purposes of this discussion, we will define an MFC as an automated system for grocery ecommerce order picking that is co-located at a supermarket.
+For the purposes of this discussion, we will define a micro fulfillment center (MFC) as an automated system for grocery ecommerce order picking that is co-located at a supermarket.
 The MFC handles item storage, order picking and order dispense for a large percentage of items in an ecommerce order.
 Certain items are still picked from the floor.
 Some MFCs, such as the Alphabot® system by Alert Innovation, also handle completed order storage and automated order dispense to shoppers, which deliver additional labor savings.

 Equipped with this definition, we’ll help you evaluate how to make sure you are getting the most from your MFC.